rucool/rmi_hydrodynamics/README.md

 ## Carpenter_Mixing_2016:

-This repository is a python implementation of both the steady-state and unsteady models presented in Carpenter et al., (2016) as used in Cassin et al., (2024).
-These notebook are available to run using colab.
+This repository is a python implementation of both the steady-state (steady_state_model.ipynb) and unsteady (unsteady_model.ipynb) models presented in Carpenter et al., (2016) as used in Cassin et al., (2024).
+The steady-state and unsteady models are used to approximate how much time the stratification would take to mix, (Tmix) at varying current speeds ranging from 0.01 to 0.8m/s at 0.01 incremenents to represent tidal and storm magnitudes.
+Experiments are performed at high and low drag coefficients, CD ,  of 0.35 and 1, which account for uncertainty from the monopile roughness, armor layer, among other physical uncertainties in drag

+These notebooksare available to run using colab.

+## DOPPIO_DAC

 ## References: